MTG/acousticbrainz-client/README.md

 Run it like this:

-    ./absubmit [some dirs] ...
+    ./abzsubmit [some dirs] ...

-and go and have a coffee
+and go and have a coffee. :-)

 Configuration files:
 -------------------